mnowlin/nowlin-website/content/publications/index.md

 ## Journal Articles

+Hawes, Rachel and Matthew C. Nowlin.
+2021.
+"Climate Science or Politics?
+Disentangling the Roles of Citizen Beliefs and Support for Energy in the United States." _Energy Research and Social Science_, forthcoming

 Nowlin, Matthew C., Maren Trochmann, and Thomas Rabovsky.
 2021.
 "Advocacy Coalitions and Political Control." _Politics and Policy_, forthcoming

 Nowlin, Matthew C. and Wesley Wehde.
 2021.
-"Social Capital and Hurricane Warning Response." _International Journal of Disaster Risk Reduction_, forthcoming.
+"Social Capital and Hurricane Warning Response." _International Journal of Disaster Risk Reduction_, 65.

+Nowlin, Matthew C., <a href="/publication/policy-learning/" itemprop="url"><span itemprop="name">Policy Learning and Information Processing. </span></a> _Policy Studies Journal_, 49(4): 1019-1039.

 Wehde, Welsey and Matthew C. Nowlin.
 2021. <a href="/publication/fed-public/" itemprop="url"><span itemprop="name">Public Attribution of Responsibility for Disaster Preparedness across Three Levels of Government and the Public: Lessons from a Survey of Residents of the U.S. South Atlantic and Gulf Coast Areas. </span></a> _Publius: The Journal of Federalism_, 51(2): 212-237.

 Nowlin, Matthew C. 2020. <a href="/publication/tech/" itemprop="url"><span itemprop="name">Political Beliefs, Views about Technocracy, and Energy and Climate Policy Preferences. </span></a> _Public Understanding of Science_, 30(3): 331-348.

-Nowlin, Matthew C., <a href="/publication/policy-learning/" itemprop="url"><span itemprop="name">Policy Learning and Information Processing. </span></a> _Policy Studies Journal_, forthcoming

 Nowlin, Matthew C., Kuhika Gupta, and Joseph T. Ripberger.
 2020. <a href="/publication/carbon-tax/" itemprop="url"><span itemprop="name">Revenue Use and Public Support for a Carbon Tax. </span></a> _Envrionmental Research Letters_, 15(8)